 Our Chicago employment law firm handles a wide array of cases, including:

-- Discrimination: This is behavior based on race, color, religion, sex (including pregnancy, sexual orientation, and gender identity), national origin, age (40 and over), disability, and genetic information.
+- Discrimination is when someone treats others unfairly.
+This unfair treatment targets individuals based on race, color, religion, sex, or pregnancy.
+It also includes sexual orientation and gender identity.
+Other factors are national origin, age (40 and older), disability, and genetic information.

 - Sexual Harassment: This includes quid pro quo harassment and hostile work environments.